Jean-Claude Juncker: Early life

 Juncker was born in Redange and spent the majority of his childhood in Belvaux.
-His father, Joseph, was a steel worker and Christian trade unionist who was forcibly conscripted into the German Wehrmacht during World War II, following the Nazi occupation of Luxembourg.
+His father, Joseph "Jos" Juncker (1924-2016), was a steel worker and Christian trade unionist who was forcibly conscripted into the German Wehrmacht during World War II, following the Nazi occupation of Luxembourg, and fought on the Eastern Front.
 Juncker has often remarked that the horrors of war he heard from his father's experiences had a profound influence in shaping his views on the need for European reconciliation and integration.
 His mother was born Marguerite Hecker.
-He studied at the Roman Catholic école apostolique (secondary school) at Clairefontaine on the edge of Arlon in Belgium, before returning to Luxembourg to study for his Baccalaureate at Lycée Michel Rodange.
+He cites the assassination of John F. Kennedy as his first political memory.
+Juncker studied at the Roman Catholic école apostolique (secondary school) at Clairefontaine on the edge of Arlon in Belgium, before returning to Luxembourg to study for his Baccalaureate at Lycée Michel Rodange.
 He joined the Christian Social People's Party in 1974.
 He studied law at the University of Strasbourg, graduating with a master's degree in 1979; although he was sworn into the Luxembourg Bar Council in 1980, he never practised as a lawyer.

 Juncker grew up in Belvaux, in the commune of Sanem in the canton of Esch-sur-Alzette in the south of Luxembourg.
 Dominated by coal and steel manufacturing, the neighbourhood was home to a multicultural workforce of Italian and Portuguese immigrants.
 This social environment influenced Juncker's way of thinking and his ideology of integration and togetherness.

 Juncker's father was heavily wounded during his service in the Wehrmacht at the Eastern Front, which left him visibly scarred.
-Throughout his life, Joseph Juncker was also a member of the Christian Labour Union, and he took his son to several union and party meetings, which impacted his son's political views even in his early days.
+Throughout his life, Joseph Juncker was also a member of the LCGB Christian trade union, and he took his son to several union and party meetings, which impacted his son's political views even in his early days.
 Having come from a poor family, he made central to his political ideology the fight against social inequalities, and for equal opportunities and fairness for all people.
 Jean-Claude went to a Jesuit Boarding school close to the border of Belgium; as a schoolboy, Juncker negotiated and debated with the school's administrators on behalf of his classmates.
 Juncker was one of twelve children in a large household, where money was tight; he learned from a young age the importance of saving.
 This experience proved useful during his later role as Minister of Finance.